-----

 is leeward boat and has right-of-way under Rule 11 because she and Organ

-Donor are overlapped
+Donor are overlapped.

-Astern and Clear Ahead; Overlap: One boat is clear astern of
+Ahead; Overlap One boat is clear astern

-another when her hull and equipment in normal position are behind a
+of another when her hull and equipment in normal position are behind a

-do not apply to boats on opposite tacks unless rule 18 applies.)
+They do not apply to boats

 Note